jccrosby/smart-ai-adoption/slides.md

 - Major workflow disruption

 <!--
-All together now, here are some red flags to watch for when evaluating AI tools:
+In general, there are some red flags to watch for when evaluating AI:

-you want to make sure:
+You want to make sure:
 - You can measure what you need to
 - Ethical guidelines are being followed
 - There aren't major workflow disruptions